-I am pursuing a doctoral degree in Psychology, with a specialization in Perception, Cognition, and Cognitive Neuroscience at the University of California, Davis.
-I received a bachelor’s degree in Philosophy from the University of California, Berkeley, and a master’s degree in Psychology from the Mind, Brain, and Behavior Program at San Francisco State University.
+I am a PhD student at the University of California, Davis working under the direction of Steve Luck in the Laboratory for Basic and Translational Cognitive Neuroscience.
+I received my bachelor’s degree in Philosophy from the University of California, Berkeley, and a master’s degree from the Mind, Brain, and Behavior Program at San Francisco State University.

-I pursue this line of research because a better understanding of how unconscious processes influence thought and action might lead to advances in treatment for various thought disorders and impairments of cognitive control that result in deficits of attention, memory and learning systems.
+This line of research can give us a better understanding of how unconscious processes influence thought and action, leading to advances in treatment for various thought disorders and impairments of cognitive control that result in deficits of attention, memory and learning systems.